WebOrigami/docs/src/content/framework/intro1.md

 intro = client/samples/frameworkIntro:
 ---

-Let's say that we've been given the following design and development task:
+Let's say that you've been given the following design and development task:

-> _Our team needs to design and implement an "About Us" area for our organization's site.
+> _Your team needs you to design and implement an "About Us" area for your organization's site.
 The main About Us page should include a list of people on the team, with links to separate pages for each team member.
 A team member's page should show their name and a photo._

-Here's an [example About Us area](/samples/aboutUs) we can consider as a model for this task.
+Here's an [example About Us area](/samples/aboutUs) you can consider as a model for this task.
+There's a main `index.html` route, and a `team` route with an HTML page for each person on the team.

 ## Visualize the final result

-Let's start by considering what we want to end up with.
-Based on the linked example above, we want a site with a topology like this:
+There are many ways you could approach this task, but let's start by considering what you want to end up with.
+Based on the linked example above, you want a site with a topology like this:

 <figure>
 {{ svg intro/site.yaml }}
 </figure>

-There's a main `index.html` route, and a `team` route with an HTML page for each person on the team.

-Representing the site as a graph like this is not only a good way to visualize what we want to make.
-In Origami, we'll actually create a software representation of this graph that can be browsed directly.
+Representing the site as a graph like this is not only a good way to visualize what you want to make.
+In Origami, you'll actually create a software representation of this graph that can be browsed directly.

-## Select a data representation
+## Select a starting data representation

-Given our task statement, there are many ways we could represent the data we'll need.
-For now, let's pick the simplest possible representation that will work: a tiny data file listing the names of the people on the team.
+There are many ways you could represent the data you'll need for this site, but the simplest representation is probably a data file listing the names of the people on the team.

 Using your code editor, create a new folder called `src` at the root of the project.
 (In StackBlitz: move your mouse over the "Files" header in the left pane, then click the New Folder icon.)